chinamike65/hugo-tuolesi/content/book4/book4en.md

 131

-Consciousness consists of six consciousnesses, eye-consciousness, ear-consciousness, nose-consciousness, tongue-consciousness, body-consciousness, and consciousness.
+Consciousness consists of six consciousnesses: eye-consciousness, ear-consciousness, nose-consciousness, tongue-consciousness, body-consciousness, and mental-consciousness.

 The first five consciousnesses are definitely not me.
 Take eye-consciousness as an example.
 If there is no eye-consciousness, then the blind person should not exist in me, which is also impossible.

 Likewise, yes, ear-consciousness, nose-consciousness, tongue-consciousness, and body-consciousness are not I.

 So is consciousness not me?
 Everyone suspects that consciousness should be me.

-There are four major schools of Buddhism: Youbu School, Jingbu School, Wei, Consciousness School, and Madhyamika School.
+There are four major schools of Buddhism: Youbu School, Jingbu School, Wei, Consciousness School, and the Madhyamika School.

 The Sutra School believes that consciousness is me, and the Madhyamika school will immediately say, if consciousness is me, then people have the consciousness of the past, the life, the consciousness of this life, and the consciousness of the next life.
 Which one is me?
 If all three are, I become three, which is impossible;